jamali-dev/drone_delivery_path_helper/README.md

 *Mao et al. (2023)* — “Values of Parameters for Drone Routing.”
 Used for educational and research purposes under fair academic use.

 ---
+## 💬 Author & Notes

+Hi!
+I'm **Murtaza Jamali**, a **first-semester Computer Science student at VIT Vellore**.
+This is my **second Python project**, developed as part of my learning journey into **data handling, visualization, and drone path simulation** using real-world research data.

+I built this project with the guidance of **ChatGPT (OpenAI)** — leveraging it as a learning assistant to better understand dataset preprocessing, visualization techniques, and algorithmic logic.
+Every line of code was tested, debugged, and understood step-by-step to strengthen my programming foundation.

+This repository reflects my approach to **learning through exploration and structured experimentation**,
+and represents how I aim to bridge **AI-assisted development** with **hands-on understanding**.
+---

 ##  How to Run